Good podcast

 The inspiration behind Pete Townshend?s biggest hit

 The song is the biggest hit of Pete Townshend?s solo career, an infectious tune that the songwriter behind The Who has called ?just a little ditty.?
 It?s a Hollywood favorite, used in charming romantic scenes in movies and TV shows.
 But like most things about this artist?s work, ?Let My Love Open The Door? has a more complex and deeper meaning than what it sounds like at first.
 Let?s get into it in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2024-02-21